 What You Need to Know About Canada RIT Deposit

-There are some instances surrounding the Canada RIT deposit where many people have questions.
-Below please find information on common scenarios Canadian’s experience surrounding the Canada RIT.
+Some instances are surrounding the Canada RIT deposit, where many people have questions.
+Below please find information on common scenarios of Canadian’s experience covering the Canada RIT.

 Do I need to file my taxes to receive the RIT deposit?

 As mentioned before, the CRA is unlikely to send you an income tax refund if you have not submitted your taxes.
-Refunds will only be given in situations where income tax (or other payment to the CRA) exceeded the needed amount for the year.
+Refunds will only be given when income tax (or other payment to the CRA) exceeds the needed amount for the year.
 So do you need to file your taxes to get the Canada RIT deposit?
 The answer is yes!
 Unless you haven’t contributed enough throughout the year to your income tax payment, in which case you would owe the CRA for unpaid taxes.

 The RIT payment is less than I thought it would be.

 Depending on who completed your taxes for you, they may have made a mistake on your tax return.
-If your refund is less than you thought it would be, it’s likely that something was missed on your return or incorrectly calculated.
+If your refund is less than you thought it would be, something was likely missed on your return or incorrectly calculated.
 Essentially you owe more tax than you thought you did, so the CRA will reduce your refund to account for it.

 How long does it take to receive the Canada RIT payment after I submit my taxes?

 After you submit your taxes, payment usually arrives in your account within 2-3 weeks.
-That is if you have direct deposit with CRA setup for your CRA payments.
-Again, the payment will not always come in the form of “Canada RIT Deposit” it may come directly from the CRA as “Deposit CRA” or “CRA Deposit”.
+That is if you have a direct deposit with CRA setup for your CRA payments.
+Again, the payment will not always come in the form of a “Canada RIT Deposit”; it may come directly from the CRA as “Deposit CRA” or “CRA Deposit.”

 Does the payment always come during tax season?

-The Canada RIT does not always come during tax time, but this is the most likely scenario as you would receive the payment after submitting your taxes.
-There are instances where the CRA may make a deposit from a prior years re-assessment.
+The Canada RIT does not always come during tax time, but this is the most likely scenario; you would receive the payment after submitting your taxes.
+There are instances where the CRA may deposit a prior year re-assessment.
 Any Canada income tax refund made to you that is unexpected, you should inquire with the CRA to find what it’s for.

 So Canada RIT Meaning is Good?

-As long as your situation does not involve a mistake, the Canada RIT meaning is a good thing.
+As long as your situation does not involve a mistake, the Canada RIT meaning is good.
 This means you are receiving funds owed to you by the CRA, and we can all appreciate a little extra cash in our bank account!

 If you arrive unexpectedly and not immediately before the tax return, you need not worry about it.
 You can file an income tax return as soon as possible to ensure that your benefits and credits are not interrupted.
 Sources: 2, 6